 How to fix “Windows can not find a certificate to log you on the network” error on Windows XP

-When you try to logon the wireless network, you may end up getting this error message: “Windows was unable to find a certificate to log you on to the network xxxx”.
+When you try to log onto a wireless network, you may see this error message: “Windows was unable to find a certificate to log you onto the network xxxx”.

-Now click on the Wireless Networks tab and select the network in the list at the bottom.
-Click on Properties once you select the wireless network that is having problems.
+Select the Wireless Networks tab, and then select the network from the bottom list.
+Select Properties once you locate the wireless network causing the error.

-Click on the Authentication tab and now uncheck the Enable IEEE 802.1x authentication for this network box.
-If the box was checked, then that was why you were getting the “unable to find a certificate to log you on to the network” message because Windows is looking for one, but your wireless router is not setup for certificate security.
+If the Enable IEEE 802.1x authentication for this network box is checked, it will trigger the “unable to find a certificate to log you on to the network” message because Windows is looking for a certificate but your wireless router is not set up for certificate security.

-Click on the Connection taband check the Connect when this network is in range box.
+Select the Connection tab and check the Connect when this network is in range box.

-Click on the Association tab and uncheck the ‘The key is provided for me automatically’ box, then choose Network Authentication & Data encryption and type in the Network key according to the wireless settings on your wireless router.
-Please contact the technician of your wireless router if you have no idea about the information.
+Select the Association tab and uncheck the “The key is provided for me automatically” box, then select Network Authentication & Data encryption and type in the Network key according to the wireless settings on your router.

-Click on OK and Click on OK again to save your settings.
+Select OK, and then OK again to save your settings.